drewsilcock/drewsilcock.github.io/_posts/2014-09-23-using-make-and-latexmk.md

 Note that `%O` is replaced by `latexmk` with the options given to `latexmk`, and `%S` is replaced with the source file name, in this example `yourtexfile.tex`.
 Some useful options to give to `latexmk` include `-pdf`, which tells `latexmk` that your final produced document is a `pdf`, and `-pvc`, which will be discussed shortly. `latexmk` also summarises the errors and warnings incurred throughout the compilation, which is very useful considering they're usually lost in a sea of output during normal `pdflatex` compilation.

 This will automatically run `pdflatex` enough times to get those references resolved.
 But we can make this even more useful using the `pdflatex` option, `--interaction=nonstopmode`.
 This means that `pdflatex` automatically goes through the compilation, not requiring any user input.
 This importantly means that it goes right through any errors, not requiring the user to type `X` in to quit the compilation on error.
+If you prefer less verbose output, you can change `--interaction=nonstopmode` to `--interaction=batchmode`, which does the same thing, but outputs only succint, important information.

 The next useful option to pass to `latexmk` in combination with this is `-pvc`.
 It's purpose is to run continuously, and update your pdf viewer every time it updates your document.